AndrewWPhillips/eggql/TUTORIAL.md

 }
 ```

-The response will return the index into the review lists (or -1 if there was an error).
-As this is the first review it returns 0.
+The response will return the index into the review list for the episode (or -1 if there was an error).
+As this is the first review (for JEDI) it returns 0.

 ```json
 {